energypatrikhu/bandwidth-hero-proxy-go/README.md

 - Redirects to original URL if compression fails or doesn't reduce size
 - Preserves animation in GIFs meanwhile it compresses each frame
 - Automatically retries failed requests
+- Uses FlareSolverr to solve Cloudflare anti-bot challenges, if configured

 ## Troubleshooting